 Tone of cover letter structure matters.
 The quality of the cover letter template and the choice of words can have a great influence on whether or not you receive an interview.

-- Try to make sure your sentences are clear and effortless to understand.
+• Try to make sure your sentences are clear and effortless to understand.
 Attempt to use active verbs instead of passive ones.
-Remember to create a cover letter different and tailored to each job opportunity you are applying for.
+Create a cover letter different and tailored to each job opportunity.

 Pay attention to spelling and grammar mistakes as these could put off potential employers.
 Double-check the cover letter for typos before handing it in!